Henry-Li-R/SnapNShift/README.md

 ---
 ⚙️ **Config Notes**
 - The current day end is configured as 12:00 AM (i.e., 24 * 60 minutes).
-- A default buffer of 5 minutes is enforced between tasks during rescheduling.
+- A default buffer of 15 minutes is enforced between tasks during rescheduling.
-These can be adjusted in `utils/rescheduleUtils.js`.
+These can be adjusted in `client/src/utils/rescheduleUtils.js`.

+- The interval by which tasks can be dragged or resized is set to 15 minutes.
+This can be adjusted in `client/src/components/Timeline.jsx`.

 **Note:** If there are incomplete tasks earlier in the day, using Compress Mode may shift later tasks d them unintentionally.
 To avoid this, Compress Mode is disabled temporarily at such times; use **Push Mode first** to realign all tasks starting from now, then optionally Compress.